fairmath/fherma-challenges/k-nearest-neighbors-search/description.md

 The first and second slots correspond to two dimensions of the input vector.

-The found nearest neighbors are defined by the initial ten slots in the resultant ciphertext.
-The i-th slot corresponds to the index of the i-th most closest point.
+In the resultant ciphertext, the first ten slots represent the indices of the retrieved nearest neighbors.
 Example:
 |29 | 4 | 167 | 835 | 23 | 54 | 67 | 12 | 590 | … |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |